GabrielVaradi/twitch-viewers/README.md

 - Document your API design (routes + payload)
 - Document your code only if needed
-- Document the steps required to run your project or to run tests
+- Don't forget to update your README.md with the steps required to run your project and tests (if any)
-- Use Markdown to share your documentation inside this code repository

 Bon courage !